Hazard Mitigation Grant Program

 HMGP Application Process

-The HMGP is administered within the State of Georgia by the Georgia Emergency Management Agency (GEMA).
-GEMA Hazard Mitigation Staff offers technical assistance to local governments for project identification and application preparation.
+The HMGP is administered within the State of Georgia by the Georgia Emergency Management and Homeland Security Agency.
+GEMHSA Hazard Mitigation Staff offers technical assistance to local governments for project identification and application preparation.
 All applications start with the completion of a pre-application which are available by project type as shown on the right side of this web page.
-GEMA is also responsible for the review, prioritization, and funding recommendation of eligible projects to the Federal Emergency Management Agency (FEMA).
+GEMHSA is also responsible for the review, prioritization, and funding recommendation of eligible projects to the Federal Emergency Management Agency.
 FEMA is responsible for making all final funding decisions on eligible projects.

-Following a presidential disaster declaration, GEMA advertises for HMGP grant applications.
+Following a presidential disaster declaration, GEMHSA advertises for HMGP grant applications.

 Applicants who are eligible to apply for Hazard Mitigation Grants are: